Dhamma-Sobhana/gong/player/README.md

-# Gong - Client
+# Gong Player

-A node service for playing gong when told by [Gong Backend][gong-backend].
+A device connected to an amplifier with speakers that plays gong when told to by server.

-Planned to be deployed on Raspberry Pi's using [balenaCloud](https://www.balena.io/cloud/).

 # Dependencies